The warm outer layer of a Little Red Dot as the source of [Fe II] and collisional Balmer lines with scattering wings

 We fit the UV \feii{} in the range 2000-3600~\AA{}, using templates based on the galaxy I Zw1 \citep{vestergaard2001, salviander2007}.
 In particular, we use the version of these templates from the code PyQSOFit \citep{guo2018}, and convolving the model with an arbitrary Gaussian, to include the effects of the PRISM resolution and the intrinsic velocity dispersion of the lines.
 Due to the huge number of transitions, we do not attempt to fit a deconvolved width for UV \feii{}.
 Following \citet{labbe2024}, we also include the \ion{Mg}{ii} $\lambda$2799 and \ion{He}{ii} $\lambda$3203 as Gaussians in the model.

 The template fitting does not provide a satisfactory result ($\chi^2_\nu=7.5$; Fig.~\ref{fig:UV_feii_fit}), particularly failing to reproduce the prominent bump at $\sim$2500~\AA{}.
-The secondary bump at $\sim$2800~\AA{} can only be matched by invoking a strong contribution from broad \ion{Mg}{ii}.
-A similar fitting procedure was reported by \citet{tripodi_deep_2025} for an LRD with a remarkably similar UV. \citet{labbe2024} fitted the same template to A2744-45924 by slicing the template into separate multiplets, a procedure that may not yield physically meaningful solutions.
+The secondary bump at $\sim$2800~\AA{} can only be matched by invoking a strong contribution from broad \ion{Mg}{ii} \citep[see also][]{labbe2024, tripodi_deep_2025}.
 An alternative explanation would be that the $\sim$2500~\AA{} bump could arise from absorption by the resonant \feii{} multiplets UV1 and UV2+UV3, at $\sim$2600 and $\sim$2400~\AA{}, respectively (see Sect.~\ref{sec:host_implications} for a detailed discussion).